 Drawing from training at CUNY School of Public Health, Mailman School of Public Health and over 15 years of HIV prevention experience working with vulnerable young people in Austin and New York, I have developed a strong commitment to community health and reproductive justice.
-When not working, I am traveling, cycling, or enjoying good food in Brooklyn.
+When not working, I am traveling, cycling, or enjoying good food in Austin.

 Health Technology Project Director, Healthy CUNY Initiative